Ecosystem Restoration

 Restoration Improves Water Quality and Quantity

-Together with our partners at the U.S. Army Corps of Engineers – Jacksonville District, the State of Florida will continue our significant efforts implementing Comprehensive Everglades Restoration Plan (CERP) projects to improve the quantity, quality, timing and distribution with the Greater Everglades Ecosystem.
-Unprecedented State funding and momentum are making a real difference to protect Florida’s precious natural resources and improve water quality throughout South Florida.
+Together with our partners at the U.S. Army Corps of Engineers, the State of Florida will continue our significant efforts implementing Comprehensive Everglades Restoration Plan (CERP) projects to improve the quantity, quality, timing and distribution of water within the Greater Everglades Ecosystem.
+Unprecedented State funding and momentum are making a real difference to protect Florida’s precious natural resources, support our economy and restore America’s Everglades.

 Greater Everglades Ecosystem